joshcanhelp/josh-to-11/content/post/2-what-is-this-blog-for.md

 ---
-title: "What is this blog for?"
+title: "What Is This Blog For?"
 layout: post
 excerpt: "This blog is the story of Josh Can Help (dot com) ... how it came about, how it came together, and how it’s going."
 date: 2008-03-24 17:36:55